Let’s play that golf – my first time golfing

 The other teams?
 They all finished at +2 so much, much better than us.
 I guess it helps to have a regular golfer on their team.
 Apparently, the best guy on our team generally shoots in the 110-115 range so at least we helped improved on that!

 I don’t really know if our score was good or bad.
 What I know is that it was pretty fun.
 It was also rather tiring.
 Spending the entire day out in the sun really takes it out of you.

 Is golf the game for me?
 I enjoyed it.
 Maybe, I’ll go to the driving range and practice.
 I definitely need to improve my swing before I get out there again.
 Still, I doubt I’ll be buying my own clubs anytime soon.

 The scramble was a lot of fun but I’d probably hate doing a regular round because my golf game is pretty pretty bad right now.
 I’d hit a good shot here and there but most of my shots were downright terrible.

 I’ll definitely say yes if we ever do another golf scramble at work.
 However, I’m not at a point where I want to invest in a set of clubs, golf balls and more polos.

 Plus, you’ve got to add the cost of actually playing a game on a course.
-The $40 deal we did was a mid-day deal which was why the course was filled with older people(retirees baby!).
+The $40 deal we did was a mid-day deal.
 During weekends and after work, the price is near $60 plus the cart rental fee.
 And this is a pretty cheap course in this area.

 I can definitely see why people like it now.
-It’s low impact and low stress(unless you get upset at being bad).
-It also keeps you interested because even when you’re bad, there’s that one shot you make that makes you think, oh hey, that felt pretty good.
+It’s low impact and low stress.
+However, that’s part of what keeps you interested because even when you’re bad, there’s that one shot you make that makes you think, oh hey, that felt pretty good.
 I should do more of that.